Dashboards & Data Access Tools

 Labor Market Trends

-Supply-Demand Dashboard–LEAD’s monthly and annual estimates of state and local labor supply (jobseekers) and labor demand (job postings).
+Supply-Demand Dashboard–LEAD’s monthly and annual estimates of state and local labor supply (jobseekers) and labor demand (job openings).

 Charts and visual displays of state and regional employment projections by industry and occupation.